For showtimes, click here.

 Thankfully, since Humphrey Bogart's contract gave him creative control, he ensured that the film would still get made.
 When Huston returned, they proved that this "downbeat" story could not only be a box office draw but a critical success too.

-1. The film has three special cameos.
+1. The film has some special cameos.

 2. Bogart had a yacht on his mind.

 When the production fell behind, Bogie worried that he would miss the deadline to enter his yacht, Santana, into a race in Hawaii.
 He got so worried that he complained to Warner Brothers, and they telegrammed Huston to “get this impatient mariner aboard his flying Dutchman."
 However, the director did something different.
 When Bogie mentioned it at dinner one night, Huston grabbed the star by his nose and didn’t let go until Lauren Bacall begged.
 Bogart didn't complain again, even though he missed the race.